stolostron/rhacm-docs/install/install_connected_tp.md

   ```

   Replace <namespace> with a name for your namespace.
-  **Remember:** The multiclusterhub operator must be installed in its own namespace.
+  **Remember:** The Advanced Cluster Management for Kubernetes operator must be installed in its own namespace.

 2. Switch your project namespace to the one that you created: